Multi-student Diffusion Distillation for Better One-step Generators: Experiments

 Here, we ablate the effect of different components in \ShortMethodName{} and offer insight into scaling.
 Unless otherwise mentioned, all experiments are conducted for class-conditional generation ImageNet-64$\times$64, using only the \StageOneName{} stage for computational efficiency.

 \textbf{\ShortMethodName{} is still better with the same effective batch size.} To investigate if the performance boost from \ShortMethodName{} comes from only a batch size increase over single student distillation, we make a comparison with the same effective batch size.
 As showcased in Tab.~\ref{tab:ablation}, MSD with $4$ students and a batch size of $32$ per student performs slightly better than the single-student counterpart with a batch size of $128$, indicating that \ShortMethodName{} likely benefits from a capacity increase than a batch size increase.
 As a takeaway, with a fixed training resource measured in processed data points, users are better off distilling into multiple students with partitioned resources each than using all resources to distill into a single student.
+Our previous experiments also reflected this, where we used significantly fewer resources per student than the single-student counterparts (see details in App.~\ref{sec:implementation}).
 Although multiple students means multiple model weights to save, storage is often cheap, so in many applications, this cost is outweighed by our improved quality or latency.

 \textbf{Simple splitting works surprisingly well.} We used consecutive splitting of classes in Sec.~ \ref{subsec:imagenet}.
-In the pretrained EDM model, class labels are fed to the diffusion model via the label embedding layer.
+Although it shows an obvious advantage over random splitting, as shown in Tab.~\ref{tab:ablation}, it does not use the embedding information from the pretrained EDM model.
 Therefore, we investigated another strategy where we performed a $K$-means clustering ($K = 4$) on the label embeddings, resulting in $4$ clusters of similar sizes: $(230, 283, 280, 207)$.
 However, \ShortMethodName{} trained with these clustered partitions performs similarly to sequential partition, as shown in Tab.~\ref{tab:ablation}.
 For text-to-image generation, we performed $K$-means clustering on the pooled embeddings of prompts in the training data, resulting in clusters of vastly uneven sizes.
 Due to computational limitations, we opted for the simpler partition strategies outlined in Sec.~\ref{sec:experiments}.